CharaVerKys/dota_accs_db_web/README.md

 * node.js
 * nginx

-also you will need to update BD data шт сщву and other all.. as i said before this app is uncomplete and had big mistakes (not for end project but to change code and develope new things)
+also you will need to update BD data in code and other all.. as i said before this app is uncomplete and had big mistakes (not for end project but to change code and develope new things)